crshenx/Profile/README.md

 ## Work Experience

-- Graduated from Flatiron School's software engineering bootcamp, where I learned how to build full-stack web applications using Ruby on Rails, React, and other modern technologies.
-Currently I am self-employed at plus2creative as a full stack software engineer implementing solutions to grow our business.
+- Currently I am self-employed at plus2creative as a full stack software engineer implementing solutions to grow our business.
 I am responsible for managing each project from start to finish, from requirements gathering and design to testing and deployment.
 Throughout the project, I collaborated closely with my business partner to ensure that our solutions met their needs and exceeded their expectations.

 ## Education

 - Currently, I'm a part-time student pursuing a Bachelor's degree in Computer Science, and I'm also seeking opportunities to apply my technical skills in a professional setting.
 While I'm committed to my studies, I understand the importance of gaining real-world experience and contributing to a company's success.
 I'm eager to find a role where I can balance my education with my career goals and make valuable contributions to the team.

+- Graduated from Flatiron School's software engineering bootcamp, where I learned how to build full-stack web applications using Ruby on Rails, React, and other modern technologies.

 ## Contact Information